quaderno/quaderno.js/README.md

 #Quaderno.js

-A library to create Stripe subscriptions, calculate taxes on the fly, and send beautiful invoices.
+A library to create Stripe subscriptions and charges, calculate taxes on the fly, and send beautiful invoices.

 ##Installing the Quaderno.js library